ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### Remember collapsed forum categories

-This new addon fixes a bug in Scratch where categories you collapsed on the forum home page (the list of forums) don't stay collapsed when you leave the page and come back.
-Now they do.
+This new addon fixes a bug in Scratch causing categories you collapsed on the forum home page (the list of forums) to not stay that way when you leave the page and come back.

-## New featues and settings
+## New features and settings

 This release also includes a bunch of new features and changes for existing addons.